httpwg/http-extensions/draft-ietf-httpbis-priority.md

 server might defer the transmission of software update files that would have the background urgency being associated.
-However, in the worst case, the asymmetry between the precedence declared by multiple clients might cause responses going to one end client to be delayed totally after those going to another.
+However, in the worst case, the asymmetry between the precedence declared by multiple clients might cause responses going to one user agent to be delayed totally after those going to another.

 In order to mitigate this fairness problem, a server could use knowledge about the intermediary as another signal in its prioritization decisions.
 For instance, if a server knows the intermediary is coalescing requests, then it could prioritize responses using a fixed urgency level with incremental loading.
 Treating all requests from an intermediary in this way would result in round-robin scheduling.
-This works well when the network bottleneck exists between the intermediary and the end client, as the intermediary buffers responses and forwards the chunks based on the prioritization scheme it implements.
+This can work if the constrained resource is network capacity between the intermediary and the user agent, as the intermediary buffers responses and forwards the chunks based on the prioritization scheme it implements.
 A more sophisticated server could prioritize responses with a dynamic urgency that more closely reflects request urgency, in order to have weighted round-robin scheduling.
 This would result in less urgent responses